-We invite you to join us in an exciting new initiative in teacher preparation at UNT that will begin in January of 2020 (spring semester).
-“PALs is focused on preparing teachers to Practice Activism in Literacy Teaching.
-We are recruiting students who are in their fall semester, junior year (2019), and who plan on graduating in the Spring of 2021.
+We invite you to join us in an exciting new initiative in teacher preparation at UNT.
+PALS is focused on preparing teachers to Practice Activism in Literacy Teaching and STEM.

 You have many options for completing your teacher preparation program at UNT.
 Choosing to enroll in the PAL option will not add any additional courses for you to complete that are not part of the regular program.
-You will graduate with the same credentials as the current program offered at UNT and you will experience some of the items listed below.
+You will graduate with the same credentials as the current program offered at UNT.

 Would you like to: